lion-packages/security/README.md

 var_dump($jwtEnc);
 ```

 Note that the default time that the JWT has is 24 hours.
-You can change the time by sending an integer as the second parameter. <br>
+You can change the time by sending an integer as the second parameter <br>
-With this, it is established that the JWT will have a duration of 300 seconds, which is equivalent to 5 minutes.
+With this, it is established that the JWT will have a duration of 300 seconds, which is equivalent to 5 minutes

 ```php
 use LionSecurity\JWT;
 $data = [